 The Seven Best Reasons To Visit Sri Lanka

 Need palm-fringed pristine beaches for a relaxing beach holiday?
 Sri Lanka has it.
 Do you like to explore historical sites with UNESCO world heritage sites?
 Sri Lanka has it.
 Want delicious seafood?
 You can have it in Sri Lanka, in fact, Sri Lanka is one of the best places to eat fresh seafood.
 Do you like to have a deep, unforgettable cultural experience?
 Choose Sri Lanka.
 Do you like to practice yoga and meditation?
 Sri Lanka has it.
 Would you like to enjoy the real nature?
 Sri Lanka offers you that.
-Sri Lanka small in size but it offers virtually everything what travellers look for if you got enough time and money.
+Sri Lanka is small in size but it offers virtually everything that travellers look for if you got enough time and money.

 Being a tropical country, Sri Lanka provides very suitable weather for holidays throughout the year.
 This tiny tropical island is packed with a large number of natural and man-made attractions.
 The pristine beaches are the most striking of them all and attract a large number of Beach holiday lovers; the island is surrounded by thousands of kilometres of sandy beaches.
-Primaeval rainforests, national parks with fascinating wildlife, varied land escapes across the country, thousands of years of old archaeological sites, rich culture and history and friendly people make it a holiday destination for all taste.
+Primaeval rainforests, national parks with fascinating wildlife, varied land escapes across the country, thousands of years of old archaeological sites, rich culture and history and friendly people make it a holiday destination for all tastes.

 Great Beaches and Water-Sports on the west coast

 Some of the beaches on the West coast of Sri Lanka such as Unawatuna, Hikkaduwa are ranked among the best beaches in the world.
-This coastal area is not only suitable for sea bath and water sports but also it offers plenty of other activities.
-Few kilometres from the coast is the fascinating countryside with mountains, escapements, patches of forests and many natural attractions.
+This coastal area is not only suitable for sea bath and water sports but also offers plenty of other activities.
+A few kilometres from the coast is the fascinating countryside with mountains, escapements, patches of forests and many natural attractions.

-West coast beaches such as Bentota, Unawatuna, Mt.Lavinia attracts a large number of holidaymakers, which are very suitable for sea bath, sunbath, diving, snorkelling, and other water sports.
+West Coast beaches such as Bentota, Unawatuna, and Mt.Lavinia attract a large number of holidaymakers, which are very suitable for sea baths, sunbath, diving, snorkelling, and other water sports.
 These palm-fringed beaches are very wide and clean.
-The beaches of Sri Lanka is well developed for tourism and provide all the facilities for local and foreigners travellers.
+The beaches of Sri Lanka is well developed for tourism and provide all the facilities for local and foreign travellers.